MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 #### Task 1: Create model classes.

-1. Open the ButterfliesShop.sln file from the following location:
+1. Open the Cupcakes.sln file from the following location:
 **Allfiles\Mod07\Labfiles\01_Cupcakes_begin**.

 2. Create a new class for the Cupcake model by using the following information: